Capsular Contracture Treatment in Washington DC

 Indicators that a capsule has formed or capsular contracture is occurring are:

 - The breasts implant may appear to rise or site higher than it should

 - The breast may feel harder or more firm than it normally would

-If you have any questions about the chances of this occurring with your breast implants, you should come to Belmont Plastic Surgery and get a consultation at your nearest convenience.
+If you have any questions about the chances of this occurring with your breast implants, you should contact Belmont Plastic Surgery and get a consultation at your earliest convenience.

 How common is capsular contracture?

 If you have or even think you may have capsular contracture, contact us today so we can help isolate what is going on and assist you in resolving it.